Aerospace

 - Work with geologists and other scientists to discover new gas and oil fields

-- Design a computer simulation to predict the quantity of oil or gas in an existing or newly discovered field
+- Develop a computer simulation to predict the quantity of oil or gas in an existing or newly discovered field.

 - Work in a variety of industries from power to waste to pharmacology in offices, labs, or out in the field.